1999AZZAR/use-waydroid-on-x11/readme.md

 ## Introduction

-This guide provides comprehensive instructions for installing and using **Waydroid** on an X11-based Linux system.
-Waydroid is a powerful tool that enables you to run Android in a containerized environment on Linux, giving you a full Android system experience directly on your desktop.
+This guide details the process of installing and using **Waydroid** on an X11-based Linux system.
+Waydroid allows you to run a complete Android system in a container, seamlessly integrated into your desktop environment.
+This guide covers the setup, basic usage, and customization options to enhance your Waydroid experience.

 ---

 ## System Requirements

-Before you proceed, ensure that your system meets the following prerequisites:
+Before proceeding with the installation, ensure that your system meets the following requirements:
-- A working X11 environment.
+- Running an X11 environment.
 - Administrative privileges (sudo access).
-- **curl** and **ca-certificates** installed.
+- **curl** and **ca-certificates** packages installed.

-Ensure you have these dependencies installed by running:
+Install these dependencies by executing the command:

 ```sh
 sudo apt install curl ca-certificates -y